inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 ## i button

-Ensuring that patients Drink, Eat and Mobilise (DrEaMing) after soon as possible after surgery is important in reducing post operative complications such as respiratory infections and reducing length of recovery.
+Ensuring that patients Drink, Eat and Mobilise (DrEaMing) as soon as possible after surgery is important for timely recovery and for reducing post-operative complications such as respiratory infections.
-Patients recieiving different types of surgery will have different guidelines concerning initiation of drinking, eating and mobilisation.
-Therefore, when viewing and interpreting the floorplan, knowledge of individual patient's recovery pathway is required.
+Patients receiving different types of surgery will have different guidelines concerning the initiation of drinking, eating and mobilisation.
+Therefore, when viewing and interpreting this floorplan, knowledge of individual patients' recovery pathway is required.

 ## ? button